 How to Type Spanish Accents and Letters

-There are several key combinations you can use to insert single characters into your text on a PC.
-The first is for newer computers using the Control key and may only work in Microsoft Office.
+There are several keyboard shortcuts you can use for Spanish letters and punctuation on your PC.
+This first set is for newer computers and may only work in Microsoft Office.

 If you’re using Office for Windows, use the following shortcuts:

-- For accented vowels, press Ctrl + ‘, then the vowel.
+- For accented vowels, press Ctrl + ', then the vowel you want to accent.

-The second way is to use character codes.
-Each character in your computer has a code made up of the ALT key then a three-digit number, all of which are listed below.
+Another way to type Spanish letters and punctuation marks is to use character codes.
+Each character in your computer has a code made up of the Alt key and a three-digit number, all of which are listed below.